Contact Sales

 The conclusion from all of the patient testimony is that it’s incredibly important for patients to be comfortable.
 Generally speaking, they are more comfortable at home.
 They prefer it to the hospital, they can see family, have their own food, their own comforts.
 If a patient can be cared for from home, then we should be striving to do that, because their mental resilience is demonstrably boosting their recovery.
 This is good for the patient, and good for the NHS which needs to look after money in every way possible and get the most care out of a finite budget.

-A virtual ward home visit by a nurse, changing a patient's wound dressing.
+A virtual ward home appointment for a district nurse to change a patient's dressing.

 NHS outcomes framework virtual wards